 As a result, he founded the Israeli Medical Cannabis Clinic, in which he helped thousands of Israeli patients to obtain a medical cannabis permit.

 Between 2009 and 2013, Sendak filmed and uploaded dozens of videos documenting the effectiveness of cannabis:

-In 2017 the documentary film "Green Leaf" (directed by Morris Kandiotti) was broadcasted on Israeli television: The film gave its viewers a glimpse to Sendak's – "The Prophet / Guru of the Israeli Medical Cannabis" – more than 20 years activity of promoting medical cannabis in Israel.
+In 2017, the documentary "Green Leaf" (directed by Morris Candiotti) was broadcasted on television in Israel.
+The movie gave its viewers a glimpse to Sendak's – "The Prophet of Israeli Medical Cannabis"- 20 years activity of promoting medical cannabis in Israel.

 Academic Courses and Lectures

-Sendak is invited to lecture for diverse audiences, among which Medical professionals, Mental Health professionals, farmers, political debates and the general public.
+Sendak is invited to lecture for diverse audiences, such as medical professionals, mental health professionals, farmers, and others.